jared-jewitt/frontend-booster-react-spa/DEPLOYMENT.md

 # Deployment

-This repository uses an immutable CI/CD flow via GitHub Actions.
+This repository is set up to deploy to [Google Cloud Run](https://cloud.google.com/run).
+It uses an immutable CI/CD flow via GitHub Actions.
 Deploying the app is as simple as making a pull request and merging it.
 That being said, there are still some pre-requisites to fulfill before running your first deployment.
 Please follow the steps below in order.

 #### Requirements: